 Ecotourism

-Ecotourism means not just travelling, but being responsible for the environment and improving the well-being of the local population.
+Ecotourism means travelling, being responsible for the environment, and improving the local population's well-being.

 This means exploring and enjoying the natural surroundings and cultural attractions promoting nature conservation.
-In short, ecotourism is a rapprochement with nature with a prerequisite to treating it very carefully.
+In short, ecotourism is a rapprochement with nature with a prerequisite to carefully treating it.

 There are several types of ecotourism, such as: